 Options and prices are below.
 Regardless of which option you choose to collect firewood, a Fort Carson Wood Collection permit is required.
 The firewood collection program is completely run on iSportsman now (permits must be purchased using a credit or debit card through iSportsman and CANNOT be bought with a check or money order at the office anymore).
-Furthermore, downrange wood collection requires completion of the online Range Safety Brief, annually, and checking in to get a Downrange Pass, which is all done on iSportsman.
+Furthermore, downrange wood collection requires annual completion of the online Range Safety Brief and checking in to get a Downrange Pass, which is all done on iSportsman.
 Wood collection at Turkey Creek Recreation Area does NOT require a downrange pass, but collection on the rest of Fort Carson does require a downrange pass.
-Also, the wood splitter permit requires completion of the annual wood splitter video.
+Also, the wood splitter permit requires annual completion of the wood splitter video.
 DOWNRANGE WOOD COLLECTION PERMITS AND WOOD SPLITTER PERMITS WILL NOT SHOW UP UNTIL YOU COMPLETE THE REQUIRED TRAINING.

 - You must complete a one-time Registration on iSportsman, which means you will set up your personal account.
 If you have not done this yet go to “Account Register & Log In Site" at the top of the page and select "Register" from the drop down.
 After you create your account, henceforth, you will select “Login” from the dropdown to access your account.
 Please see the home page for further information about registering and accounts on iSportsman.

-- You must access your account to buy permits, take the downrange safety brief and/or wood splitter training video, get a downrange pass, to change or update your personal information, and to see your history and other relevant information.
+- You must access your account to buy permits, to watch the wood splitter training video, get a downrange pass, to change or update your personal information, and to see your history and other relevant information.